Film and Media Studies

 ART 229 Digital Filmmaking

-ASIAN 156 Contemporary China Through Film (in English translation)
+ASIAN 156 Contemporary China Through Film (Taught in English)

 ENGL 209 Arab American Literature and Film